EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 **(1) Submissions are handled by the** `European Nucleotide Archive (ENA) <http://www.ebi.ac.uk/ena/>`_ **and therefore users have to have an ENA** `Webin account <https://www.ebi.ac.uk/ena/submit/sra/#registration>`_ .

    *In addition, users submitting private data have to provide an expressed agreement that EBI Metagenomics can access their data for analysis, as described* `here <https://www.ebi.ac.uk/metagenomics/submission>`_ *.
-Otherwise, we will not be able to access their data for analysis.
-EBI Metagenomics will, of course, handle private data confidentially.*
+Otherwise, we will not be able to access their data.
+EBI Metagenomics will, of course, handle these data confidentially.*

 **(2) Access to the** `ENA submission page <https://www.ebi.ac.uk/ena/submit/sra/#home>`_ **requires login in using a registered email address or a Webin identifier (Webin-XXXX).**